droliva10/AWS_Cloud_Project/README.md

 ![Capture48](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/0a7ebcac-51c7-44cb-b8fa-d5d208a731a6)

-5. Click the RDP client tab.
-If you are using Windows, download remote desktop file.
-For macOS go to step 4.
+4. Click the RDP client tab.
+If you are using Windows, download remote desktop file and move on to step 5.
+For macOS users go to step 6 for more instructions.

 Username:
 ```